-The Māori Commercial Aquaculture Claims Settlement Act 2004 provides for a full and final settlement of Māori commercial aquaculture claims since 21 September 1992.
-The Act delivers this settlement through providing settlement assets to Te Ohu Kaimoana Trustee Limited (the Trustee) for distribution to Iwi Aquaculture Organisations.
-The settlement assets must be representative of 20% of aquaculture space, where that space is generally either:
+The Māori Commercial Aquaculture Claims Settlement Act 2004 (Settlement Act) provides for the full and final settlement of Māori commercial aquaculture claims since 21 September 1992.
+The Settlement Act requires the Crown to provide settlement assets to Te Ohu Kaimoana Trustee Limited (the Trustee) for distribution to Iwi Aquaculture Organisations (which are defined in section 33 of the Settlement Act).

-Settlements are made under regional agreements between the Iwi Aquaculture Organisations that represent a region, the Crown and the Trustee.
+Settlements are usually made under regional agreements between the Iwi Aquaculture Organisations that represent a region, the Crown and the Trustee.
 Regional agreements can deliver assets in a number of forms, including as authorisations to apply to use aquaculture space, the cash equivalent value of that space, or as another benefit agreed between the Crown, iwi and Trustee.

 Independent evaluation of the new space regime

 In 2019 the Government’s Aquaculture Strategy committed to an independent evaluation of the benefits of the aquaculture settlement.
-This was to assess whether improved mechanisms could better advance Crown and iwi aspirations.
-That review was undertaken in 2020.
+This independent evaluation was undertaken assess whether improved mechanisms could better advance Crown and iwi aspirations.
+It was undertaken in 2020.

 The overarching objectives for the independent evaluation were:

 - ascertain Crown and iwi intent and aspirations for the aquaculture settlement

 - identify the implementation outputs achieved to date